LuoMichael1/Java_Project/README.md

 Java game made with Swing.
-This is a card based auto-battler
+The game is a card based auto-battler based in space!